mtnocean/ESP8266_Neopixel_Ping/README.md

 The jumper on the back of the wing must be cut then another jumper must be shorted with a blob of solder.
 I used pin 13
 ![](/images/NeoPixel_FeatherWing_Back.png)

+## Issues
+The  list of IP addresses or domain names is fixed at compile time.

 ## Credits